Review Prerequisites for Installation

 Published: September 4, 2012

-Hyper-V Server 2012 has hardware requirements that are similar to the Hyper-V role in Windows Server 2012.
+Hyper-V Server has hardware requirements that are similar to those for the Hyper-V role in other editions of Windows Server.

-Minimum: An 1.4 GHz 64-bit processor with hardware-assisted virtualization.
+Minimum: A 1.4 GHz 64-bit processor with hardware-assisted virtualization.
 This is available in processors that include a virtualization option—specifically, processors with Intel Virtualization Technology (Intel VT) or AMD Virtualization (AMD-V) technology.

 Hardware-enforced Data Execution Prevention (DEP) must be available and enabled.
 Specifically, you must enable the Intel XD (“execute disable”) bit or the AMD NX (“no execute”) bit.